Parliamentary Inquiry into Volunteering in Queensland

 This is completely up to the government of the day, and the nature of the recommendations.
 A simple recommendation may able to be implemented immediately, a proposal requiring funding may need to go a whole-of-government process that is part of formulating each year’s Budget expenditure, a suggested program may need to be run as a trial or rolled out over a long period, or adopting an agreed principle or approach may be aimed at continuing permanent implementation.

-It is up to you as to how much time you have available to participate in the Inquiry.
-Just sending in a single page of ideas or information based on your own activities or knowledge can still be helpful.
-But if you are part of a sector which has a peak body, umbrella organisation or a head office, it can be a good idea to make sure they know about the Inquiry, encourage them to contribute something on behalf of their wider sector or organisation, and – should you wish – to let them know what you are planning to provide to the Inquiry.
+Absolutely!
+If you are part of a sector which has a peak body, umbrella organisation or a head office, please make sure they know about the Inquiry, encourage them to contribute something on behalf of their wider sector or organisation, and – should you wish – let them know what you are planning to provide to the Inquiry.
+The more input the Inquiry receives, the better.
+It is up to you and to each organisation how much time you can spend on a submission to the Inquiry, but even sending in a single page of ideas or information based on your own activities or knowledge is helpful.

 Part of our role is to make sure as many people as possible are aware of the Inquiry and to encourage them to participate.
 It is not our role to tell people what they should raise.
 You are welcome to draw on ideas or principles Volunteering Queensland has raised in our publications and advocacy, or to seek advice from us about how to present the ideas and information you want to share.
 But the Inquiry has been established to hear genuine ideas perspectives and experiences, from as many people and organisations as possible.